Introduction

 Determining Whether the Destination Address is a Unicast, Multicast or Broadcast Address

-I mentioned that the network determines whether the Destination Address field is a Unicast, Multicast or Broadcast address, by the state of the very bit (within the Destination Address field) that we place on the Ethernet media and transmit to the other station(s).
+I mentioned that the network determines whether the Destination Address field is a Unicast, Multicast, or Broadcast address by the state of the very first bit (within the Destination Address field) that we place on the Ethernet media and transmit to the other station(s).

 We stated that if the network sets this particular bit-field to “0”, then we are transmitting a Unicast Address.
 In Figure 9, I show that this particular Destination Address (that we are transmitting) is indeed a Unicast Address (because this first bit is set to “0”.

-Figure 9, The Transmission Order of the Destination Field, with the Unicast/Multicast bit-field show.
+Figure 9, Illustration of the Destination Field, highlighting the Unicast/Multicast bit-field (Not in Transmission Order)

 In Figure 9, we also show the location of this particular bit-field, within the Destination Field of the Ethernet frame.
 Once again, I show that we are transmitting a Unicast Address.